 Worthing and Littlehampton Coast Guide

 Worthing is a typical south coast resort and has been since Victorian times.
 The original town dates back to Roman times but there is not much sense of history in this pleasant town today.
 Worthing has everything thing you need for a relaxing holiday - safe, sandy beaches, a promenade, attractive gardens and plenty of restaurants and entertainment.

-For details of Worthing Hotels and Holidays, Guest Houses, Cottages and Attractions.
+For details of Worthing Hotels and Holidays, Guest Houses, Cottages and to visit Attractions.
 Go to Worthing Hotels Guest Houses and Cottages

 Present day Worthing is a thriving town of 100,000, the largest in West Sussex, with an excellent beach and promenade, a good shopping centre and an abundance of entertainment venues, including some well regarded theatres.
 The town became popular in the 18th century as a centre for medical recovery as the doctors of the day extolled the virtues of seawater.
 Its reputation was give a further boost when George III sent his poorly daughter, Princess Amelia, to the resort to recover.
 Sea bathing became very popular with Victorian folk and the town developed from a small fishing village become a fashionable resort.